microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

-name (string), tag, transform (position), etc. as well as static methods for finding objects by name, tag, etc. These methods become useful when injecting our own code as they provide a facility for interfacing with the game engine from an external context (our c# script).
+name (string), tag, transform (position), etc. as well as static methods for finding objects by name, tag, etc. These methods become useful when injecting our own code as they provide a facility for interfacing with the game engine from an external context (our `C#` script).

 Browsing the Robocraft root directory (installed via steam) revealed a few directories that seemed interesting:

- - Robocraft_Data
+ - `Robocraft_Data`.
- - lib64
+ - `lib64`.
- - lib32
+ - `lib32`.
- - EasyAntiCheat.
+ - `EasyAntiCheat`.

 ![enter image description here](https://lunarjournal.github.io/images/4/02.png)

-Upon further inspection of the Robocraft_Data directory, we find the folders containing the managed (C#/Mono) portion of the application.
-In particular, the Managed folder contains the C# libraries in DLL form of the Unity Engine as well as other proprietary modules from the game developer.
+Upon further inspection of the Robocraft_Data directory, we find the folders containing the managed (`C#/Mono`) portion of the application.
+In particular, the Managed folder contains the `C#` libraries in `DLL` form of the `Unity3D` Engine as well as other proprietary modules from the game developer.

 ![enter image description here](https://lunarjournal.github.io/images/4/03.png)

-However at his point it's worth noting the presence of the EasyAntiCheat folder in the root game directory which confirms the presence of an anti-cheat client.
+However at his point it's worth noting the presence of the `EasyAntiCheat` folder in the root game directory which confirms the presence of an anti-cheat client.

-After some research I found out a few interesting details about the game's anti-cheat client EasyAntiCheat:
+After some research I found out a few interesting details about the game's anti-cheat client `EasyAntiCheat`:

  - The client computes hashes of all binary images during startup (including managed libraries) and is cross-referenced to prevent modification to game binaries.
  - Uses a heartbeat mechanism to ensure presence of the anti-cheat client (To mitigate anti-cheat removal).
- - Works with an online service known as RoboShield to monitor server side parameters such as position, velocity, damage, etc and assigns each user with a trust score.
+ - Works with an online service known as `RoboShield` to monitor server side parameters such as position, velocity, damage, etc and assigns each user with a trust score.
 The lower the score the higher the chance of getting kicked from subsequent matches.
 This score seems to be persistent.

-Nonetheless, nothing seemed to prevent us from injecting our own c# library at runtime and this was the vector employed with Robocraft.
+Nonetheless, nothing seemed to prevent us from injecting our own `C#` library at runtime and this was the vector employed with `Robocraft`.
 The advantage of this method was that no modification to the game binaries would be required and therefore any client side anti-tamper protection could be bypassed.

-In order to inject our own c# code we need to somehow force the client to load our own  .NET/mono library at runtime.
+In order to inject our own `C#` code we need to somehow force the client to load our own `.NET/mono` library at runtime.
 This may be accomplished by a stager payload which is essentially a shared library that makes internal calls to `libmono.so`.